microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationsusercounts.md

 # Get Office365ActivationsUserCounts report

-Get the count of users that are enabled, and users that have activated the Office subscription on desktop or devices.
+Get the count of users that are enabled and those that have activated the Office subscription on desktop or devices.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).